Access and Orientation

 Step 3: Schedule hands-on orientations (if required) for specific labs/shops/studios or equipment

 Many labs/shops/studios require a hands-on orientation that students will be required to complete before gaining access.
 Instructions for how to schedule these sessions can be found at the end of each individual Canvas module.
-These will be available on a limited, pre-scheduled basis this fall, and priority will be given to students completing capstone or thesis projects.
+These will be available on a limited, pre-scheduled basis this Spring and priority will be given to students completing capstone or thesis projects.

 Before each visit to campus, make sure to follow the steps below: